fredwu/fredwu.me-v3/src/pages/blog/2013-06-27-datamappify-a-new-take-on-decoupling-domain.md

 end
 ```

-All the attributes and validation rules from `Contact` are now “mounted” on `User`. `attributes_from Contact, prefix_with: :work` is equivalent to:
+All the attributes and validation rules from `Contact` are now "mounted" on `User`. `attributes_from Contact, prefix_with: :work` is equivalent to:

 ```ruby
 attribute :work_email, String